kajuberdut/pytest-timekeeper/README.md

 Because timekeeper is a factory that produces timers, it will play nice with tests that run multiple times such as tests that have parameterized fixtures or tests using Hypothesis to generate test data.

-The name of the calling function and it's start and stop times will be written to a .json file in the current working directory at the end of all tests by default.
+The name of the calling function, and it's start and stop times, any notes you add, and optional system information, will be written to the configured weriter the end of all tests by default.
 To customize this see [Customizing Output](#customizing-output)

 ## Multiple Timers, annotated times, and test versions.